CyVerse-learning-materials/dnasubway_guide/docs/step3.md

 given in parentheses and can be pasted into the browser):

-1. Try annotation of the following genes and take notes on your annotation ( right-click on the gene model, open the \'Information Editor\' and scroll down to the comments section to enter comments).
+1. Try annotation of the following genes and take notes on your annotation ( right-click on the gene model, open the 'Information Editor' and scroll down to the comments section to enter comments).
 How do your annotations compare with the Ensembl annotations?
     *Genes to try:*